 Thermocouple is a simple device to measure temperature by using Seebeck effect where a current is created in a heated conductor.
 The amount of current depends on temperature and the material from which the conductor was made.
 It's a common tool when measurement of relatively high temperatures is needed, also a lot of altimeters can measure temperature by using a thermocouple that usually is part of the multimeter set.

-The thermocouple consist of two different conductors, they are in the same temperature, but they create different amount of voltage because they are different types.
+The thermocouple consist of two different conductors placed in the same temperature, because each one is made from a different material, the voltage that they produce differs.
 A thermocouple measure difference between those voltages.

 I've tried built this sensor as simple as possible, so I used iron nail and a copper wire as parts of the thermocouple.
 I used a multimeter to measure voltage created by the thermocouple.

 Without a source of a heat, the multimeter shows 0mV, when the thermocouple is heated, it shows 0,7mV.
 This is demonstrated on below images.

 A small candle was used as a heater, that's why there's a black coating (soot) on the thermocouple.

 Since I was only interested in building a working prove of concept, I didn't perform any calibration.